NAVIGATION

 Appendix J, K or L are appendices to the ‘Minutes of Evidence taken before the Select Committee on Irish Female Immigration’, Votes and Proceedings of the Legislative Assembly of New South Wales, 1858-59, vol.2, pp.372-450 and reproduced in Trevor McClaughlin’s Barefoot and Pregnant?
 Irish Famine Orphans in Australia, Volume 2, published by the Genealogical Society of Victoria, Melbourne, 2001.

-SANSW also contains much information relating to the early lives of the girls in the colony and some of this can be accessed from indexes produced by Mrs Joan Reese and available at the archives and some libraries and genealogical societies in Australia on microfiche or in 2018 now available on CD ROM or USB.
+SANSW also contains much information relating to the early lives of the girls in the colony.
+Some of this information can be accessed from indexes produced by Mrs. Joan Reese which is available at the archives and some libraries and genealogical societies in Australia on microfiche, CD ROM or USB.
 General immigration correspondence for 1846-53 [9/6189 – 9/6198] and Immigration Deposits [4/850 – 4/851] and other material is also available at SANSW some of which may now be available on Ancestry.
-Some information for those to Port Phillip is also available at Public Record Office of Victoria [PRO Vic] and to a lesser extent for those to Adelaide at State Records of South Australia.
+Some information for those sent to Port Phillip is also available at the Public Record Office of Victoria [PRO Vic] and to a lesser extent for those sent to Adelaide, at the State Records of South Australia.

-Most of these young women were employed as apprentices and an example of an apprentice’s indenture can be see in ‘Barefoot & Pregnant?’: Irish Famine Orphans in Australia’ by Trevor McClaughlin, vol.2, p.32.
+Most of these young women were employed as apprentices- an example of an apprentice’s indenture can be seen in ‘Barefoot & Pregnant?’: Irish Famine Orphans in Australia’ by Trevor McClaughlin, vol.2, p.32.

-Much of the detail of their individual lives has been contributed by descendants and we welcome your contributions and encourage you to share your findings with us and with others through the website.
-We would like to see documents where possible to authenticate the life stories of these women.
+Much of the detail of the orphans’ individual lives has been contributed by descendants.
+We welcome your contributions and encourage you to share your findings with us others through this website.
+Ideally, we would like to see documents (where possible) to authenticate the life stories of these women.
 In a few instances we have found this information to be incorrect and have updated it.
-Our ongoing grateful thanks to Dr Trevor McClaughlin whose initial research still forms the basis of the data captured here.
+Our ongoing thanks goes to Dr Trevor McClaughlin whose initial research still forms the basis of the data captured here.

 Abbreviations: